 We maintain careful hazardous waste management procedures (PDF) to minimize exposure to hazardous materials on campus.
 Our dedicated electronics recycling program (PDF), battery recycling program (PDF) and light bulb recycling program (PDF) help to minimize waste and exposure.

 Individuals who handle hazardous waste on campus are required to take hazardous waste generator training.
 You can register for training and see the training prerequisites online.

 Contact Environmental Health and Safety at 410-704-2949 or safety AT_TOWSON to sign up for the online training course.
-In addition to the course, you will need to review information on the hazard communication/right-to-know process, Globally Harmonized System (GHS) and personal protective equipment (PDF) as well as our smoking prohibition (PDF).
+In addition to the course, you will need to review information on the hazard communication/right-to-know process, Globally Harmonized System (GHS), personal protective equipment (PDF) and our smoke-free campus policy.
 After you have passed the online training course and reviewed the programs, complete the right-to-know verification form and submit it to EHS with the training certification sign-in sheet.

-As an alternative, you can also sign up for in-person hazard communication training.
+As an alternative, you can also contact our office to schedule a in-person hazard communication class.